folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **Pending.** Organizations that are not yet available for use.
 Pending could indicate that the organization record is not yet complete.

+### Type

+To search for organizations assigned with specific types, follow these steps:

+1. In the **Search & filter** pane, click **Type**.

+2. Select the type(s) from the drop-down list.
+Your results appear in the Organizations pane.

 ### Tags

 To search for organizations assigned with specific tags, follow these steps: